gbmeow/newrepo/README.md

     }
   ],
 ```
-Elastic Beanstalk will setup create an empty volume
+Elastic Beanstalk will create an empty volume
-and we get benefit for free:
+and we get the following benefits:
-    1. We can share the volume between containers
+    I. We can share the volume between containers
-    2. This volume will be independently mounted inside each container
+    II.
+This volume will be independently be mounted inside each container
-    4. This volume will persist, even when our containers become stopped - helpful for backup
+    III.
+This volume will persist, even when our containers become stopped - helpful for backup
         making volumes independent of container lifecycle.